 Likewise, with the Amaretto Sour, it was two different experiences when having a taste of it pre and post-meal.
 The tarty and citrusy touch of the drink started to develop more after the meal.
 Not the biggest fan of it but it definitely wins at the presentation.

 The Dakari’s a non-alcoholic version of a classic Daiquiri.
 A blend of lime and sugar (white cane in this case) is guaranteed to make one refreshing drink.
 They’ve also added butterfly pea into it which gave a pretty purplish hue to the drink and a touch of bubbles as well.
 Not too sure about the glace cherry on top though as it felt irrelevant?

 We feel the concept at Coco Restaurant, especially on the drinks part, is great.
-However, the vibe and atmosphere were overdone and the food was rather on the average end.
+However, the vibe and atmosphere were overdone and the food was merely average.
 As much as we liked the theatrical liquid smoke effect, the actual food left us feeling rather underwhelmed.
 All in all, Coco Restaurant certainly has its potential but would need far more refining to be that game-changing restaurant on the market.

 Everything is halal at Coco Restaurant